An Education Worth Growing Into

 YSS May Not Be the Right Fit If You…

-• are looking for a fully independent, child-only program
+• Want a fully done-for-you child-only program

 YSS works best when parents are present, curious, and involved.

-A Note on “Doing It Right”
+A Note on Readiness

 There is no single “right” way to use YSS.